-Because this reaction proceeds to completion, is very fast, and has a 1:1 stoichiometric mole ratio, the concentration of the colored complex will be the same as the concentration of ASA in the original sample.
+Because this reaction proceeds to completion and is very fast, the concentration of the colored complex will be the same as the concentration of ASA in the original sample.
 To ensure that every molecule of ASA is detected, an excess of iron (III) cations will be used.